Ladder For London

 Is there a sweetener?

 For every apprentice you take (up to a maximum of ten), you may be eligible for a Government grant of £1,500, provided you have 1,000 employees or less, a London postcode and have not taken an apprentice in the last year.
 City Gateway will do all the paperwork to make it easy.
-But act fast as there are only 1,000 of these grants available before December 2013.
+This grant is available until December 2014.

 What will it cost you?